 As you walk, you’ll quickly get a sense of how the village is laid out and where the main landmark spots are.
 You’ll start to notice where the prettiest viewpoints are, which shops you want to come back to, and which cafes or restaurants you might want to try later in your trip.

 It’s also a good way to spot photo locations you can come back to at sunrise when the lighting is better (and the crowds are smaller).
+I cover this more in the next section!

 Note: I highly recommend packing comfortable shoes when you’re exploring Oia!
 The stones can get a little slick, so something with a good grip on the bottom is definitely preferred.
 While most people opt for sneakers, I love my waterproof Reef sandals!
 Read more in my full guide on What to Pack for the Greek Islands!